4a- Solved problem for matrix operations.

 As quoted from Prof. Kuldeep Singh’s handbook, five properties of matrix addition are included.

-As we continue, it’s beneficial to consider other scenarios where matrix operations are applied, such as in computer graphics for transformations like scaling, rotation, and translation of objects.
-These operations use matrix multiplication extensively to alter the coordinates of images and shapes on screen.
+As we continue, it’s beneficial to consider other scenarios where matrix operations are applied, such as in computer graphics for transformations like scaling, rotation, and translation.
+These operations use matrix multiplication extensively to transform the on-screen coordinates of images and shapes.

 Furthermore, learning about the implications of matrix addition and the properties involved can provide insights into more advanced topics, such as eigenvalues and eigenvectors, which are pivotal in areas like machine learning and data analysis.